-After years of shadowing numerous Grammy-winning and nominated engineers and producers, I'm confident that I can help you achieve the sound in your head.
+I currently work at Paramount Recording Studios after years of shadowing numerous Grammy-winning/nominated engineers and producers in Chicago.
+I'm confident that I can help you achieve the sound in your head.
 Being an artist is challenging enough, so let me worry about the technical stuff!

-After years of cutting my teeth in Chicago under the engineers that brought you artists like G Herbo, DMX, Chance the Rapper, and many more Billboard chart-topping artists, I'm more than confident that I have the tools to bridge the gap between where you are at and where you want your sound to be!
+After years of cutting my teeth in Chicago under the engineers that brought you artists like G Herbo, DMX, Chance the Rapper, and many more Billboard chart-topping artists, I decided to take my career to Los Angeles where I was fortunate enough to be hired at the legendary Paramount Recording Studios.
+I am more than confident that I have the tools to bridge the gap between where you are and where you want your sound to be!

 4 ReviewsEndorse Randy "Hoot" Brown